-The craft of web design is often overlooked as easy – as if anyone could pick it up & learn.
-In some ways this is true: anyone can learn to be a great web designer.
-But it’s not easy and nobody just picks up web design in a few weeks.
+The craft of web design is often overlooked as “easy” – as if anyone could pick it up and learn.
+In some ways, this is true: anyone can learn to be a great web designer.
+But it’s not as easy as it may seems and nobody just picks up web design in a few weeks.

 This large 350+ page compilation was put together by Corey Barker, creator of Planet Photoshop.
 Each of these techniques focus on graphic design projects but they can apply to any field of visual creation.

-In the first few chapters you learn the most important techniques like rendering out backgrounds and creating textures.
+In the first few chapters, you’ll learn the most important techniques like rendering out backgrounds and creating textures.
 The more detailed chapters cover specific techniques like special effects, typography, and 3D graphics.
 Anyone who wants to learn Photoshop in a step-by-step process will get a lot from this book.

 Many designers have realized that Photoshop is not just about photo compositing.
 It can be used for many things like UI design and creating unique textures from scratch.
 These textures can be applied to websites and mobile apps for a more defined style.

-This book teaches you how to create a large handful of textures and backgrounds from scratch.
+This book teaches you how to create a large handful of textures and maps from scratch.
 You’ll learn more about filters and layer masks while also picking up smaller tidbits like keyboard shortcuts.
-If you want to make better textures then this book is for you.
+If you want to make better textures, then this book is for you.

 Everyone should know about the “classroom in a book” series which is regarded as the perfect starting point for beginners.
-Photoshop CC is the latest release and the newest edition of this book includes techniques both new and old.
+Adobe Photoshop is the latest release and the newest edition of this book, which includes techniques both new and old.

 Mobile devices have created a world full of Internet access from every coffee shop and doctor’s office.
 This in turn has led to a new type of layout known as responsive.
 These responsive websites respond to the browser window – sometimes wide, other times more narrow.